A photographer's top tips for making the most of Enlighten 2025 | HerCanberra

 There’s no time like the present

 There is no ‘right time’ to make it to Enlighten for the perfect shot.
-After dusk as the projects turn on, you get a lovely backdrop for the buildings (dependent on the cloud cover and the setting sun).
-As the night grows darker, the colors of the Illuminations become more vibrant, and the strings of fairy lights and the festival atmosphere gets more exciting.
+After dusk, as the projects turn on, you get a lovely backdrop for the buildings (dependent on the cloud cover and the setting sun).
+As the night grows darker, the colours of the illuminations become more vibrant, and the strings of fairy lights and the festival atmosphere gets more exciting.

 I love staying until a little later in the evening when the crowds lessen, and the projects can stand alone in full view.
 No matter when you get there, the visual temptations of Enlighten will be ripe for you to snap at.